KIRANAVVARI/Particle41/readme.md

 ```

-### 2. Local Container Build and RunYou can test the application locally using the pre-built image from the public registry.
+### 2. Local Container Build and Run
+You can test the application locally using the pre-built image from the public registry.
 you can test the build image using basic docker commands.
 Steps to do the same:
 1. Clone the repo to your local system
 2. Cd to app folder